microsoft/entref-spring-boot/infrastructure/global-resources/README.md

 with `your-resource-group` as the name of the resource group you are creating the global resources in, `app1` being the target for an endpoint that correlates to the azure region specified by the first parameter in the `traffic_manager_endpoint_locations` parameter.
 For example, `app1` is created in `eastus` and `app2` is created in `westus`.

+## Key Vault

+Project Jackson uses Key Vault to encrypt and store keys and secrets like username and password for the Azure Container Registry.

+It also stores the connection string for the Cosmos database created above in the Key Vault.

 ## Deploying Data

 > Note: This is optional, but is a good way to injest some sample data without needing to manually create it.